nllz/IRTF-HRPC/draft-research.md

 Status code 451 impact human rights by making censorship more transparent and measurable.
 The status code increases transparency both by signaling the existence of censorship (instead of a much more broad HTTP error message like HTTP status code 404) as well as providing details of the legal restriction, which legal authority is imposing it, and what class of resources it applies to.
 This empowers the user to seek redress.

-### DDOS attacks
+### DDoS attacks
-Many individuals, not excluding IETF engineers, have argued that DDoS attacks are fundamentally against freedom of speech.
+Many individuals, not excluding IETF engineers, have argued that DDoS attacks are fundamentally against freedom of expression.
 Technically DDoS attacks are when one or multiple host overload the bandwidth or resources of another host by flooding it with traffic, causing it to temporarily stop being available to users.
 One can roughly differentiate three types of DDoS attacks: Volume Based Attacked (This attack aims to make the host unreachable by using up all it's bandwith, often used techniques are: UDP floods and ICMP floods), Protocol Attacks (This attacks aims to use up actual server resources, often used techniques are SYN floods, fragmented packet attacks, and Ping of Death {{RFC4949}}) and Application Layer Attacks (this attack aims to bring down a server, such as the webserver).

 DDoS attacks can thus stifle freedom of expression, complicate the ability of independent media and human rights organizations to exercise their right to (online) freedom of association, while facilitating the ability of governments to censor dissent.
 When it comes to comparing DDoS attacks to protests in offline life, it is important to remember that only a limited number of DDoS attacks involved solely willing participants.
 In most cases, the clients are hacked computers of unrelated parties that have not consented to being part of a DDoS (for exceptions see Operation Abibil {{Abibil}} or the Iranian Green Movement DDoS {{GreenMovement}}).
 In addition, DDoS attacks are increasingly used as an extortion tactic.

-All of these issues seem to suggest that the IETF should try to ensure that their protocols cannot be used for DDoS attacks.
+All of these issues seem to suggest that the IETF should try to ensure that their protocols cannot be used for DDoS attacks, which in consistent with the long-standing IETF consensus that DDoS is an attack that protocols should mitigate them to the extent they can {{BCP72}}.
 Decreasing the number of vulnerabilities in protocols and (outside of IETF) the number of bugs in the network stacks of routers or computers could address this issue.
 The IETF can clearly play a role in bringing about some of these changes but  the IETF cannot be expected to take a moral stance on DDoS attacks, or create protocols to enable some attacks and inhibit others.
 But what it can do is critically reflect on its role in creating a commercialized Internet without a defacto public space or inherent protections for freedom of speech.

 Model for developing human rights protocol considerations